AdaCore/training_material/courses/spark_for_ada_programmers/030_spark_language_and_tools.rst

       pragma SPARK_Mode (Off); -- off for private section ...
    end P;
-   package body P
+   package body Q
       with SPARK_Mode -- on for package body is
       ...
    begin
       pragma SPARK_Mode (Off); -- off for package processing ...
-   end P;
+   end Q;

 -----------------------------------
 Two General Principles for Mixing
 -----------------------------------

-* SPARK code must only reference SPARK code
+* SPARK code must only reference SPARK entities

    - But a SPARK declaration may have a non-SPARK completion